Balmain Tigers: 1980s–1990s

 The Tigers consistently made the finals series in the 1980s reaching the play-offs in 1983, 1985, 1986, 1987, 1988 and 1989.

 On 4 August 1985 a crowd of 21,707 set a new ground record for Leichhardt Oval.

 In 1986, one of Balmain's players, Great Britain captain Garry Schofield topped the try-scorers list for the season.
 The 1988 Great Britain Lions tour captain Ellery Hanley was signed by the Balmain Tigers to play the remaining rounds of the 1988 NSWRFL season for them once his representative commitments were fulfilled.
 The Tigers reached the 1988 Grand Final, the first time since the 1969 success, winning a lot of fans along the way with a number of 'backs to the wall' performances winning four consecutive sudden death matches in just 3 weeks.
 The top five teams out of the premiership table went on to the final series, and this was the first time since 1979 that a team in fifth position had progressed to the Grand Final.
 In 1988 the Tigers were deemed certain to miss the finals with 8 games left in the regular season.
 The Tigers remarkably only lost a single game from that point onwards reaching the Grand Final against Canterbury, only to be denied the trophy in a controversial 24–12 loss.
 Canterbury player, Terry Lamb, is still remembered by fans for knocking out the legendary Ellery Hanley with a high shot in back play midway through the first half.
 The Tigers were leading the game at the time.

 The side would again make the Grand Final in 1989 but this time as favourites.
-The '89 Final is regarded by many as one of the best in the history of Rugby League.
 In a controversial affair, the side lost in extra time against the Canberra Raiders after being ahead 12–2 at half time.